mozilla/releasewarrior/releases/thunderbird-release-52.4.0.md

 ### Issues
 - callek: An unrelated build/tools patch caused the release to fail (which landed on Oct 3), reran the jobs after the fix.
+- callek: Repacks however used that broken tagged version of build/tools so aborted build in favor of a build 3